D4RKONION/fgcireland.com/content/posts/2025-11-09-irish-fighting-post-ed1-draft/index.md

 !(/images/uploads/posts/the-irish-fighters-periodical-—-igm-hijinx-and-corks-new-local-—-edition01/limitbreak.png)

 A new tournament found it's way into Cork's scene last weekend, with the public debut of Limit Break!!!
 Previously a closed tournament for MTU students, it has now opened the gates to outsiders, and exciting it was!
 A long comfy room filled with setups and lots of natural light (I wish I had taken some fotos but it completely slipped my mind).
 I had the honour of introducing them all to Ichihime; she was a big hit among investors and stocks are on the rise.
 Speaking of, everyone there was lovely, and I had such a nice time.
 Immense vibe.
-I would highly recommend attending this one if you get a chance, I heartell episode 2 will take place in Janruary.
+I would highly recommend attending the next one if you get a chance, I heartell episode 2 will take place in Janruary.
 I also won 17 euro there and am being payed through bank transfer which I think is hilarious.

 !(/images/uploads/posts/the-irish-fighters-periodical-—-igm-hijinx-and-corks-new-local-—-edition01/ichi.jpg)